 - DevOpsDays—These community-driven, local events are for anyone interested in IT improvement.

-- Open Source Summit North America and Open Source Summit Europe—Linux Foundation events are where technologists from across the world meet to share ideas, learn, and collaborate to drive innovation.
+- Open Source Summit North America and Open Source Summit Europe—Linux Foundation events are where technologists from around the world meet to share ideas, learn, and collaborate.

-- Red Hat Summit—Red Hat Summit has been redesigned for greater flexibility and accessibility to provide a mix of innovation, collaboration, and learning opportunities.
+- Red Hat Summit—Red Hat Summit offers a mix of innovation, collaboration, and learning opportunities.

 6. Keep Learning